VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Conclusions

 \section{Conclusions}

 This paper introduces the VLM-Assisted Siamese Flow Diffusion (VLM-SFD) framework for dual-arm cooperative manipulation via imitation learning from only a few human demonstrations.
-The framework features a Siamese Flow Diffusion Network (SFDNet) that generates two parallel streams of motion flows conditioned on language instructions and visual context, along with a VLM-assisted spatial-temporal task allocation strategy that segments and assigns these motion flows to each robotic arm based on temporal dependencies and spatial constraints.
-VLM-SFD framework enables robots to learn complex bimanual tasks efficiently and allows direct deployment on real-world robotic hardware without any fine-tuning.
+The framework features a Siamese Flow Diffusion Network (SFDNet) that generates two parallel streams of motion flows conditioned on language instructions and visual context, along with a VLM-assisted spatial-temporal task allocation strategy that segments and assigns these motion flows to each manipulator based on temporal dependencies and spatial constraints.
+VLM-SFD framework empowers to learn complex bimanual tasks efficiently and allows deployment on real-world robotic hardware without fine-tuning.
 Experimental results demonstrate that VLM-SFD outperforms baselines in four challenging real-world tasks.

-\textbf{Limitations} VLM-SFD relies on a pre-trained vision-language model for task allocation, which means that relatively heavy computational cost from the VLM can impact performance in complex, dynamic settings.
-Hence, improving the framework’s robustness to dynamic environment variations and extending it to a wider range of cooperative tasks, and integrating more advanced vision or world models for richer semantic understanding are important directions for future work.
+\textbf{Limitations.} VLM-SFD relies on a pre-trained vision–language model for task allocation, which introduces non-trivial computational overhead and may affect responsiveness in complex or rapidly changing scenes. \hltext{The current evaluation is limited to controlled settings and has not fully examined robustness under changes in background, lighting, object types, or occlusion.
+Real-world execution is also influenced by grasping precision, contact stability, and calibration errors, which can affect performance even with accurate flow predictions.} \hltext{As a learning-based imitation approach, the framework lacks the formal safety guarantees of classical motion planning and prioritizes collision avoidance over tight synchronization in some tasks.
+Future work will enhance environmental and physical robustness, integrate force/tactile feedback, and combine learning-based planning with classical control for safer, more general dual-arm cooperation.}